 Preparation should not only help you to stay calm on the day but also reduce your MMI stress in the preparation period, as you know you are helping yourself to do as well as possible.

-It sounds like such a small thing to do, but actively focus on staying calm.
-On the day of your MMI is can be easy to let stress build up.
-Check in with yourself to ensure small amounts of stress don’t go unchecked and build up.
+It sounds like such a small thing to do but actively focus on staying calm.
+On the day of your MMI is can be easy to let stress build-up.
+Check-in with yourself to ensure small amounts of stress don’t build-up.
 You know yourself best, so try to think of the strategies that have helped you stay calm in the past.
 You might listen to some music that helps you to reduce your stress or speak to someone close to you who helps you keep calm.
-Employ whatever techniques work for you on the day, even if you think you aren’t stressed, as they can help prevent it building up.
+Employ whatever techniques work for you on the day, even if you think you aren’t stressed, as they can help prevent it from building up.

 You are likely to have some rest time in between each station, even if it just a minute.
 Ensure you use this time to your advantage and prepare yourself for the next station.
-It can be easy to dwell on your performance on your last station but doing this may cause you to go into your next station flustered and this could snowball across however many stations your MMI is.
+It can be easy to dwell on your performance on your last station but doing this may cause you to go into your next station flustered and this could snowball across your entire MMI.